-In a recent study, we found 79% of our small business clients pay 100% of their 401(k) administration fees from a corporate bank account – not plan assets.
+About 80% of our small business clients pay 100% of their 401(k) administration fees from a corporate bank account – not plan assets.
 I am confident that percentage is higher than average because most 401(k) providers don’t give 401(k) sponsors that opportunity.
 Instead, they force sponsors to pay at least a portion of their 401(k) admin fees from plan assets by limiting plan investment options to funds that pay them hidden 401(k) fees like revenue sharing and/or annuity wrap fees.

 Because so few 401(k) providers offer plan sponsors the opportunity to pay 401(k) administration fees themselves, many business owners don’t know this option even exists.
 That’s too bad because it’s not just 401(k) plan participants that benefit when their employer pays 401(k) administration fees.
 Business owners also benefit by reducing their fiduciary liability, lowering their taxes, increasing their 401(k) returns and improving their plan’s attractiveness to employees.

 Reducing 401(k) fiduciary liability

 The #1 source of fiduciary liability for 401(k) plan sponsors today is paying excessive fees from plan assets.
 When 401(k) administration fees are paid from a corporate bank account – not plan assets – any potential liability for overpaying these fees is eliminated.

 When 401(k) administration fees are paid from plan assets, they are not tax-deductible.
 However, when a business pays them – they reduce the owner’s taxes.
 When a 401(k) plan is new, these fees may even qualify for a 50% tax credit – up to $5,500 for each of the first 3 years of your plan.
 Plan sponsors qualify for this credit when: